manofgod747/The-Fundamental-Principles-of-Law/README.md

 ## Specification
 § 1
-Intoxication is allowed in prescense of consenting adults
+Man has the sole right to his property, the land on which he lives and the fruits of his labor

 § 2
-Access to information must be equal between cooperating and conflicting parties
+Man has the right to bear arms in proportion to percieved threats

 § 3
-Man has the sole right to his property, the land on which he lives and the fruits of his labor
+Man (children) has the right to choose his family

 § 4
-Man has the right to choose his family
+Intoxication is allowed in prescense of consenting adults

 § 5
-Animals are afforded the same rights as men
+Access to information must be equal between cooperating and conflicting parties

 § 6
-Those who cannot provide consent...
+Animals are afforded the same rights as men

 § 7
-Man has the right to bear arms in proportion to percieved threats
+Those who cannot provide consent...

 § 8
 Man inherits equal parts of the land of his ancestors from birth